NativeScript/plugins/packages/background-http/README.md

 var task = session.multipartUpload(params, request);
 ```

-In order to have a successful upload, the following must be taken into account:
+For a successful upload, the following must be taken into account:

 - the file must be accessible from your app.
 This may require additional permissions (e.g. access documents and files on the device).
-Usually this is not a problem - e.g. if you use another plugin to select the file, which already adds the required permissions.
 - the URL must not be blocked by the OS.
 Android Pie or later devices require TLS (HTTPS) connection by default and will not upload to an insecure (HTTP) URL.

 ### Handling upload events